catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/introduction.md

 ### VISION

 Aggregating real-world usage data of technical products is state-of-the-art.
 But only by combining this data with digital twins, simulation models and specialized calculation services, new business opportunities and operational efficiencies become possible across the entire product lifecycle.
-The key to successfully enabling these opportunities is the scalability of digital solutions, their extension across business boundaries and handling data protection and governance.
+The key to successfully enabling these opportunities is the efficient scalability of digital solutions, their extension across business boundaries and handling data protection and governance.

 ### MISSION

 The Behaviour Twin KIT aims to facilitate the development of scalable and interoperable solutions for connecting service customers, data providers and service providers across organizational boundaries in a generic way.
+The KIT allows a Behaviour-Twin-oriented entry to state-of-the-art Knowledge Agent technology.
 It guides business and software developers by explaining key concepts and by directing them to relevant technical resources and examples.

 ## STATUS QUO & CHALLENGE

 ### STATUS QUO

 Within company limits, the aggregation of usage data, monitoring them, e.g. by calculation of health indicators or component damage based on internally available data and models, is already state of the art.
 However, across company boundaries, there are only individual, complex and not generally available solutions.
+Often, additional use cases or  participants require repetitive efforts to implement instances for connecting data and calculation services.

 ### TODAY'S CHALLENGE